|Family History Site Notes

 effective and efficient for this purpose.

-- Only PHP files called directly from the web should be
+- Only PHP files that need to be called directly from the web should be

 - One way is to have all requests go through a single, web